oyato/oh-my-gogo-protoc/README.md

 - Automatically runs `go install github.com/gogo/protobuf/protoc-gen-gofast`.
 - Then it runs `protoc --proto_path=...github.com/gogo/protobuf/protobuf@1... my.proto` i.e. with the correct include paths\*\* and the `google/protobuf/*.proto=github.com/gogo/protobuf/types` mappings.

 Replace `gofast_out` with `gogoslick_out` or any other generator you prefer.
-It will figure it out and install set up the appropriate binary.
+It will figure it out and install and set up the appropriate binary.

 ## Why should I use it?